Knowledge is power.

-Today, online businesses are able to use tools like Google Analytics to track a lot of different metrics.
+Today, online businesses can use tools like Google Analytics to track a lot of different metrics.

 And I mean, a lot.

-However, as Albert Einstein said, “Not everything that can be counted counts, and not everything that counts can be counted.”
+But according to Albert Einstein, “Not everything that can be counted counts, and not everything that counts can be counted.”

 So how can you identify what to count?

 To provide useful, actionable insights into a company’s performance, KPIs must possess four characteristics: